Fellowship opportunities

 UKRI Future Leaders Fellowships

-The UKRI’s Future Leaders Fellowships Round 9 is now open.
-We invite expressions of interest from researchers seeking to apply to the scheme, including external candidates.
-Applications are welcomed for research projects in any area that aligns with the current research focus or expertise of the relevant department.
+The UKRI’s Future Leaders Fellowships Round 10 will open on 3 February 2025.
+Manchester Metropolitan University invites Expressions of Interest (EOI) from researchers seeking to apply to the scheme, including external candidates.
+Applications are welcomed for research projects in any area which aligns with the current research focus or expertise of the relevant Faculty.

-This call is for applications for stage 1 of the internal process and is not an offer of a fellowship post at the University to those who are successful.
+This call is for applications for stage 1 of the internal process (more details below) and is not an offer of a fellowship post at the University to those who are successful.
 Employment will only be available if the proposal is ultimately funded by the UKRI.

-Expressions of interest should be emailed to [email protected] by 16 February 2024, and will comprise the following two documents:
+Expressions of interest should be emailed to [email protected] by the 31 January 2025, and will comprise the following document:

-Further information on the internal application process and the UKRI Future Leaders Fellowship scheme including eligibility, can be found below.
+Further information about the internal application process and the UKRI Future Leaders Fellowship scheme including eligibility, can be found below.

-We will manage applications for this round through a two-stage internal process.
-Expressions of Interest are now invited from potential applicants for stage 1 – to be returned by 16 February 2024.
-An internal selection process will determine which proposals will progress to a full application (stage 2).
+The University will manage applications for this round through a two-stage internal process.
+Expressions of Interest are now invited from potential applicants for stage 1 – to be returned by 31 January 2025.
+An internal selection process will determine which proposals will progress to full application (stage 2).

 Manchester Metropolitan University is committed to supporting the rights, responsibilities, dignity, health and wellbeing of staff and students through our commitment to equality, diversity, and inclusion.
 We promote applications from all sections of the community, irrespective of background, belief, or identity, recognising the benefits that a diverse organisation can bring.